quoMC/VivaWallet-NativeCheckout-V2/README.md

 This repository contains an updated version of the Viva Payments Native Checkout v.2.0 (Unofficial) by Donfn.
 Updates include passing order details to Viva Wallet.

+== 1.4.3 ==

+Updates:

+- Added error codes as admin note on successful orders

 == 1.4.2 ==